MCJack123/AUKit/README.md

 `austream` accepts Rednet URIs in the format `rednet[+<protocol>]://<id>[/<path>]`.
 If a protocol is specified, only messages with the specified protocol will be accepted.
 If a path is specified, it will be sent to the other computer before reading any data.
 If the ID is `-1`, all senders will be accepted, but no paths will be sent.
 The sender must send `nil` to report no more data is available.
 Example: `austream rednet+wav://6/file.wav`

+To avoid overflowing the CC event queue, it is recommended that a delay is added to senders

 For information about the API, see [the Lua docs](https://mcjack123.github.io/AUKit/).

 ## License